 When we (re)design an organization (and we stress "re-" because most of the time, we must change existing designs) we are always trying to answer the same basic questions.
-Given the goals of the organization we are trying to design
+Given the goals of the organization we are trying to design.

-- what needs to be done (task division)? - who does what (task allocation)? - who gets what to motivate effort (reward distribution)? - who knows what in order to ensure competent and coordinated effort (information provision)? - what to do when exceptions arise? - and of course, how to decide, from among many possible solutions, on the particular set of solutions to all the problems above (i.e. how do we decide what design to use?).
+- what needs to be done (task division)? - who does what (task allocation)? - who gets what to motivate effort (reward distribution)? - who knows what in order to ensure competent and coordinated effort (information provision)? - what to do when exceptions arise and new solutions are needed? (exception handling).

 To summarize: designing an organization means searching for solutions to these universal problems.
 Improving the effectiveness of an organization (a.k.a. redesign) is equivalent to finding better solutions to the universal problems of organizing that confront the particular organization.
 This will be true in every existing organization you know of, whether it is an "old economy" manufacturing company, a cool new technology start-up, a software development team, a football team or a string quartet.
 It will equally be true when you are trying to figure out whether the entire company should be reorganized, and when you are simply interested in how to get a particular team to work more effectively.
 That is the beauty of thinking in terms of universal problems!
-The problems are always the same, and the differences will be in the solutions deployed by different organizations: different solutions work for different organizations, which is why you should always be very careful in asking yourself whether what other companies are doing will also work for you.
+The problems are always the same, and the differences will be in the solutions deployed by different oganizations: different solutions work for different organizations, which is why you should always be very careful in asking yourself whether what other companies are doing will also work for you.